 - 1. Signatory organisations will have a documented complaints handling policy and procedure that: - a.
-Provides an accessible, safe and discreet point of contact for stakeholders in New Zealand and countries where work is carried out to raise concerns or complaints about the organisation; - b. is responsive and fair; - c. provides information to all stakeholders about the reporting and complaints procedure; - d. provides information in a clear and easily understandable manner in appropriate forms and through appropriate media; - e. ensures requirements for filing a complaint take into consideration the needs of the most vulnerable and considers minority and disadvantaged stakeholders; and - f. advises a complainant of the ability to make a complaint regarding an alleged breach of the Code to the Code Committee of the CID Board.
+Provides an accessible, safe and discreet point of contact for stakeholders in New Zealand and countries where work is carried out to raise concerns or complaints about the organisation; - b. is responsive and fair, and takes into consideration an analysis of context and power dynamics; - c. provides information to all stakeholders about the reporting and complaints procedure; - d. provides information in a clear and easily understandable manner in appropriate forms and through appropriate media; - e. ensures requirements for filing a complaint take into consideration the needs of the most vulnerable and considers minority and disadvantaged stakeholders; and - f. advises a complainant of the ability to make a complaint regarding an alleged breach of the Code to the Code Committee of the CID Board;